ValkyrieStudios/mongo/README.md

 Check out the following page to learn more about [indexing](https://www.mongodb.com/docs/manual/indexes/)

-For example, let's say we wanted to create an index called 'date\_asc\_total\_desc' we on a collection called 'sales\_2023' we can do the following:
+For example, let's say we wanted to create an index called 'date\_asc\_total\_desc' on a collection called 'sales\_2023' we can do the following:
 ```typescript
 import MyMongo from './Mongo';